wdcossey/SciterCore/README.md

 2. **Can I build .Net Core applications in the current state of the project?**

-    Whilst it's possible to build .Net Core applications for Windows using some PInvoke, it's not recommended in its current state.
+    Whilst it's possible to build .Net Core applications for Windows and MacOS, it's not recommended in its current state.

 3. **When can I build .Net Core applications using this project?**